-"[G-d told Moshe,] 'You must bring Aharon and his "sons to the entrance of the Tent of Meeting.'"
+"You shall bring Aharon and his sons near the entrance of the Tent of Meeting, and immerse them in water."
 (40:12)

 In order to install Aharon and his sons as priests, G-d instructed Moshe to draw them to himself, because Moshe had already served as a priest and was therefore able to endow them with that spiritual power.